taichi-t/authenticator/README.md

 <img width="1440" alt="Screen Shot 2021-07-24 at 2 37 25" src="https://user-images.githubusercontent.com/54035518/126864541-04d3d60d-0b1a-4e58-83d1-8df963564362.png">

 ## Description
-Full-stack application for authenticating made of TypeScript.
+Full-stack application for just authenticating made of TypeScript.

 ## Why I created
+To understand how authentication flow works.
+I thought that the part of authentication is more difficult and important than others when it comes to applications.
+Also, most applications have an auth feature.
+So I decided to build it to comprehend every single detail of authentication flow.

 ## Technologies